Limitlesser/BeanMapper/README.md

         B b = classMapper.map(a, B.class);

-this project protected by `SATA` protocol (The Star And Thank Author License) you shall give a star before your useage ,details see [LICENSE](LICENSE.txt)
+this project protected by `SATA` protocol (The Star And Thank Author License)

+you shall give a star before your usage ,details see [LICENSE](LICENSE.txt)